 What concerns do unions have about workers' skills becoming redundant as more tasks are automated or monitored by AI safety systems?

-We understand and respect the valid concerns unions may harbor regarding the potential redundancy of workers' skills amidst the rise of automation and AI technologies.
+We understand and respect the valid concerns unions may harbor regarding the potential redundancy of workers' skills amidst the rise of automation and AI in workplace safety.

 At Protex, our mission isn't to replace individuals' roles but rather to enhance workplace safety by optimizing data collection on unsafe behaviors.
 Our computer vision systems are built to support workers, not replace them.
 These tools help identify risks more efficiently, but human judgment is still essential.